Kawai loves to explore the world, learn about new cultures, and take awesome pictures along the way.

 2) Travel With Children and Elderly

 If you are traveling with young kids or elderly, I would recommend that you take the Nongsa–Tanah Merah route when traveling back to Singapore, as it is less stressful going on board the ferry.
 When we took the ferry back from Batam Centre, the waiting area for the return ferries on Sunday afternoon was so crowded and there were barely any decent seats left on the ferry by the time we boarded.
-However, the downside is that Tanah Merah Ferry Terminal is not very accessible, so you most probably need to catch a private hire car or a cab back home.

 The area covering the popular Nongsa Resorts is quite small.
 So if you are looking for big sandy beaches full of activities and nightlife, Nongsa is not the place for you (I would recommend Boracay instead).